History of slavery in Texas: Statehood

 In 1845 the state legislature passed legislation further restricting the rights of free blacks.
 For example, it subjected them to punishments, such as working on road gangs if convicted of crimes, similar to those of enslaved rather than free men.

 By 1850, the enslaved population in Texas had increased to 58,161; in 1860 there were 182,566 enslaved, 30 percent of the total population.
 Texas ranked 10th in total enslaved population and 9th in percentage enslaved (30 percent of all residents).

-Forty percent of Texas enslaved people lived on plantations along the Gulf Coast and in the East Texas river valleys, where they cultivated cotton, corn, and some sugar.
+Forty percent of Texas's enslaved people lived on plantations along the Gulf Coast and in the East Texas river valleys, where they cultivated cotton, corn, and some sugar.
 Fifty percent of the enslaved people worked either alone or in groups of fewer than 20 on small farms ranging from the Nueces River to the Red River, and from the Louisiana border to the edge of the western settlements of San Antonio, Austin, Waco, and Fort Worth.
 Some enslaved people lived among the cattlemen along the southern Gulf Coast and helped herd sheep and cattle.
 Rarely, an enslaved person also broke horses, but generally only white men were used for that dangerous task.
 If they died, the boss did not suffer a monetary loss.
 Enslaved people were not held between the Nueces River and the Rio Grande.
 A large supply of cheap Mexican labor in the area made the purchase and care of a slave too expensive.

 Although most enslaved people lived in rural areas, more than 1000 resided in both Galveston and Houston by 1860, with several hundred in other large towns.
 Unlike in most southern cities, the number of urban enslaved people in Texas grew throughout the 1850s.
 Most worked as house servants or on farms on the edges of towns, but others served as cooks and waiters in hotels, as teamsters or boatmen, or as coachmen and skilled artisans, such as blacksmiths, carpenters, and barbers.